 - Decorate your home with flowers, including marigolds, which are believed to attract the souls of the deceased.
 If you can’t fill a room with fresh flowers, make tissue-paper flowers with your children before or during the party and display those instead.

 - Hang images of skeletons and skulls.
 Use a skull template for a variety of crafts, such as making masks with the kids or using it to dust powdered sugar in the shape of a skull on top of a chocolate cake.
 To do the latter project, trace one of the skulls in the middle of a larger piece of paper, cut out the skull leaving the paper that surrounds it and place that negative image on top of the cake.
 Cut out the skull’s facial features and place those on the cake where they would appear on the skull’s face.
 Gently dust powdered sugar on visible part of the cake using a flour sifter and then carefully lift off the paper pieces to reveal the skull.

 - Set up an altar and decorate it with crosses, candles, flowers, photos of the deceased, and offerings, such as the favorite foods of those who have passed.

-At Danette’s annual party in Santa Monica, children make crafts, such as bracelets made from skull beads, and are given Dia de los Muertos stickers and coloring books for winning at freeze dancing or wearing the best costume.
+At annual parties, children make crafts, such as bracelets made from skull beads, and are given Dia de los Muertos stickers and coloring books for winning at freeze dancing or wearing the best costume.

-She says the children are taught to think of happy memories of the people who have passed and to “celebrate the dead to remember to live more.”
+Children are taught to think of happy memories of the people who have passed and to “celebrate the dead to remember to live more.”
 The saying they live by is ‘Don’t fear dying.
 Fear not having lived.